Kakeya set: Besicovitch needle sets

 The construction starts with any triangle with height 1 and some substantial angle at the top through which the needle can easily sweep.
-The goal is to do many operations on this triangle to make its area smaller while keeping the directions though which the needle can sweep the same.
+The goal is to do many operations on this triangle to make its area smaller while keeping the directions through which the needle can sweep the same.

-First consider dividing the triangle in two and translating the pieces over each other so that their bases overlap in a way that minimizes the total area.
+First, consider dividing the triangle into two and translating the pieces over each other so that their bases overlap in a way that minimizes the total area.

 The needle is able to sweep out the same directions by sweeping out those given by the first triangle, jumping over to the second, and then sweeping out the directions given by the second.
 The needle can jump triangles using the "N" technique because the two lines at which the original triangle was cut are parallel.
+In this construction, the line segment actually leaves the original overlapping triangle area and sweeps out new additional (arbitrarily small) area.

-Now, suppose we divide our triangle into 2n subtriangles.
+Now, we divide our triangle into 2n subtriangles.
 The figure shows eight.